 The VA maintains a VA Cultural Resource management Checklist, dated December 2009.
 The checklist was developed by the VA to determine the likelihood that a given cultural resource legal requirement applies to a proposed project or other activity.
 Based on judicial interpretation, the American Indian Religious Freedom Act (AIRFA) requires the federal agency to consult with Indian tribes and Native Hawaiian about agency actions that might interfere with religious practices and to make efforts to avoid or minimize such interference (Religious Freedom Restoration Act, Executive Order 13007).
-According to the VA Cultural Resource Management Checklist, if the ground surface will not be disturbed as part of the Proposed Action, consultation under NAGPRA and Section 106 of NHPA with tribes is not necessary as long as the project does not interfere with tribal practices.
+According to the VA Cultural Resource Management Checklist, if the ground surface will not be disturbed as part of the Proposed Action, consultation under

+NAGPRA and Section 106 of NHPA with tribes is not necessary as long as the project does not interfere with tribal practices.

-With the ground disturbance proposed, consultation with federally-recognized Tribes, including the Stockbridge-Munsee Community, the Delaware Nation, the Delaware Tribe and the Shinnecock Nation is being conducted on the Preferred Alternative.
-Letters were sent out to the federally-recognized Tribes on July 26, 2019 and consultation is ongoing.
+With the ground disturbance proposed, the Stockbridge-Munsee Community, the Delaware Nation, the Delaware Tribe and the Shinnecock Nation were contacted by letter regarding the proposed action.
+No comments or requests for additional consultation were received.

 Based on the results of the archaeological investigations, no additional investigations are required.
-In addition, although portions of the St Albans Community Living Center are eligible for the National Register, these buildings are outside of the Area of Potential Effect for the construction and operation of the columbarium.
+In addition, although portions of the St. Albans Community Living Center are eligible for the National Register, these buildings are outside of the Area of Potential Effect for the construction and operation of the columbarium.
 Similarly, the Addisleigh Park Neighborhood historic district is well outside the Area of Potential Effect for the columbarium.
 In addition, the columbarium is out the Area of Potential Effect for viewshed impacts to these historic properties.
 The Preferred Alternative would have no adverse effect on historic properties.